Genotyping Core Laboratory

 Location and Contact Information

 Our laboratory is open from 10:00AM to 6:00PM.
-Outside of these hours, investigators can deliver samples to the cold room drop-off box in Medical Science Building room 345.
+Investigators should deliver samples to the following drop-off locations:

 How to Acknowledge the Genotyping Core Laboratory